 - Assignments and expectations (e.g., readings, class participation, papers, exams, due dates, etc.)

 - Grading and evaluation.
 What is the basis for grade?
 (How are the various components evaluated and weighted?)

 - Attendance and other policies:

 - Deductions from grade for missed or unprepared classes: How is the grade computed?

 - Excused absences?
 On what grounds, and what proof is acceptable?

 - Cell phones and other electronic devices: Will you allow them in class?

 - Disruptive students/Comportment (see the discussion on handling disruptive students)

-First Day: review syllabus in detail, and urge students to raise questions
+First day of class.
+Review syllabus in detail and urge students to raise questions